janhesters/shadcn-kanban-board/CONTRIBUTING.md

 * Comment complex logic
 * Keep functions small and focused (DOT principle)

-Thank you for helping improve the React Router SaaS Template!
+Thank you for helping improve the Shadcn Kanban board!
 We look forward to your contributions.